andreif/andreif.github.io/_posts/2024-03/2024-03-08-aws-cloudwatch-cross-account.md

 make clean synth
 ```

-Locking dependencies is a good idea for a more complex or regularly-updated stack, `requirements.txt`
+Locking dependencies is a good idea for a more complex or regularly-updated stack,
+in `requirements.txt`:

 ```requirements
 aws-cdk-lib==2.131.0